DEFENSE INTELLIGENCE AGENCY (DIA)

 Joint Base Anacostia-Bolling is a 1,018-acre military installation, located in Southwest, Washington, D.C., situated between the Potomac and Anacostia rivers, off of Interstate 295 in the Anacostia and Congress Heights areas.
 The installation was established on October 1, 2010 in accordance with the 2005 Base Realignment and Closure Commission.
 The legislation ordered the consolidation of Naval Support Facility Anacostia (NSF) and Bolling Air Force Base (BAFB).

-The closest major airport to Joint Base Anacostia-Bolling is the Ronald Reagan Washington National Airport located about 3 miles from base.
+The closest major airport to Joint Base Anacostia-Bolling is the Ronald Reagan Washington National Airport, which is located about 3 miles from base.
 The Washington Dulles International Airport (IAD) in Virginia is located about 20 miles northwest of Washington DC.

 If you are in need of temporary lodging, the Bolling Inn offers over 250 guest rooms.
 Call 202-404-7060 or DSN 754-7050 for reservations.

 Washington DC offers several different public transportation options, including bus and train service.
 To learn more about the Metrobus and Metrorail systems, visit this page.
 Many people who work in the DC area choose to commute using the many different transportation options available.
 Odenton, Bowie in Maryland are popular cities for commuters into Washington DC.
 In addition, there are several areas located south in Virginia where many employees choose to live.